Li-Ming-Fan/pointer-generator-refactored/README.md

 ## Pointer-Generator

-This is a refactored version the repo https://github.com/becxer/pointer-generator
+This is a refactored version of the repo https://github.com/becxer/pointer-generator

+See also the branch pointer-generator-refactored/becxer_repo_bak